kunjee17/fnconf18-scaling-elmish-app/slides/index.md

                   Help.help [ Help.Color IsDanger ]
                     [ str "This email is invalid" ] ] ]
 ```
+' It will make so much easier to write UIs with wrappers.
+Please use them.

 ***

-### Why I chose Elmish?
+### Why I choose Elmish?

 - One Language of for Server, Client (Web & Mobile), Data Science / ML & Data Processing etc.
-- Possible to leverage JavaScript libraries (Stateless)
+- Possible to leverage JavaScript libraries (Stateless one)
-- Possible to leverage React libraries (Stateless)
+- Possible to leverage React libraries (Stateless one)
-- Because of all these I can leverage my experience
+- Because of all these, I can leverage my experience, I acquired throughout all these years.

-' If everything is possible in Elm then why I choose Elmish?
-' Here are couple of reason.

 ---